lucasbfernandes/my-shots/README.md

 	$ bower install

+Run grunt:

+	$ grunt

-After you finish all previous steps, open your browser and type [http://localhost:9000/html/home.html]{http://localhost:9000/html/home.html}.
+After you finish all previous steps, open your browser and type [http://localhost:9000/html/home.html](http://localhost:9000/html/home.html).
 You are free to use this app! =)

 ### Future work